EliLauwers/assignment1/assignment1_report.md

 ## 1.2 Is it possible to store locations that are not linked to a branch?
 Why (not)?

-Yes, the only constraint for the `location`-table is that the pair of `location.postalcode` and `location.muncipality`, being the (combined) primary key must be unique.
+**Reasoning**: Yes, the only constraint for the `location`-table is that the pair of `location.postalcode` and `location.muncipality`, being the (combined) primary key must be unique.
 There is however no constraint that every ‘location’ must be present somewhere in the `branch` table.

 Next, we know from the relational schema that locations are stored for the branches as well as for the employee working for those branches.
 If